cormachogan/vminfo-operator/README.md

 }
 ```

-With the controller logic now in place, we can now proceed to build the controller / manager.
+With the controller logic now in place, we can now proceed to build and deploy the controller / manager.

 ## Step 7 - Build the controller ##